Jbleezy/BO1-Reimagined/README.md

 * Der Riese: all teleporters are linked
 * Der Riese: powerup spawns from the start of each match
 * Der Riese: full health hellhounds spawn from every teleporter use
-* Kino Der Toten: teleporter is permamently linked to the mainframe
+* Kino Der Toten: teleporter is permanently linked to the mainframe
 * Five: teleporters disabled
 * Five: Pack-a-Punch door is now a 1500 point buyable door
 * Ascension: Pack-a-Punch door is now a 2000 point buyable door